Baked Chicken Wings with Sriracha Sauce

-If you make this recipe, I would love it if you let me know!
-Leave a comment below, or snap a photo and post it to instagram using the #BakerbyNature hashtag.
+If you try this spicy chicken wings recipe, leave a comment below, or snap a photo and post it to instagram using the #BakerbyNature hashtag.
 Knowing you made a recipe and enjoyed it always makes my day! xoxo

 Sweet and Spicy Sriracha Baked Chicken Wings

 - 1 teaspoon kosher salt

 - 3/4 teaspoon freshly ground black pepper

 - 1/2 teaspoon crushed red pepper flakes